Table of Contents (click to expand)

 Out of the various theories he put forth, the iceberg model of personality and the psychosexual stages of development are the two things that put him where he is in the field.

 But his theories also made focused heavily on the idea that humans were instinctual creatures – they only acted on impulse and instinct.
-Once you read that sentence, I’m sure you must have called crap on that line… well, most of us here did).
+Once you read that sentence, I’m sure you must have called crap on that line… well, most of us here did.
 No one wants to be an emotional caveman, and even if you are impulsive, it doesn’t mean that you are all the time.
 But Freud was hell-bent on proving his point, and when someone is adamant, he’s always received with a bit of a backlash.

-The Fall of Psychoanalysis
+The Fall Of Freud’s Psychoanalysis

 After being loyal supporters of his method, a bunch of theorists/therapists, started to question his ideas.
 They found loopholes and many unanswered questions in the stuff that he said and postulated.
-A few of the concerns that arose were
+A few of the concerns that arose were:

 - According to Freud every thought and consequently every action we took was associated with some kind of childhood trauma.
 We would always operate on this and never make conscious behavioral choices.
 Theorists who came after him believed that we were individuals capable to making free choices, and though some actions and thoughts could be governed by traumas that occurred in our childhood- if aware, we were capable to act on it or let it go.